 Without opposition from the Mayor or the City Council of Los Angeles, Time Warner Cable has shut down public access cable channels in I.A. as of January 1, 2009.
 The City has failed to designate or provide for even one public access channel to fill the void while approving a plan to retain four government controlled public cable channels.

-Asner, who won seven Emmy awards for his “Lou Grant” TV series focusing on the news gathering and reporting operations, tells Full Disclosure of his concern that the “Progressive” members of the L. A. City Council have lost their way and forgotten about the importance of free expression and the public’s right to public “venting” their issues of concern.
+Asner, who won seven Emmy awards for his “Lou Grant” TV series focusing on news gathering and reporting operations, tells Full Disclosure of his concern that the “Progressive” members of the LA City Council have lost their way and have forgotten about the importance of free expression and the public’s right to public “venting” of their issues of concern.

 To pay by personal credit card over the phone call 310-822-4449 between 11 am and 5 pm, Monday thru Friday.

 Full Disclosure Network covers in-depth issues mostly ignored by mainstream media.